-Paul Cuomo is a partner in the Antitrust and Competition Practice and serves as Deputy Partner in Charge of the firm's Washington office.
+Paul Cuomo is a partner in the Antitrust and Competition Practice.
+He currently serves on the firm's Executive Committee and is the former Partner in Charge of the firm's Washington office.

-Mr. Cuomo has handled transactions valued at well over $100 billion and has obtained U.S. and foreign antitrust clearances across a wide variety of industries, including oilfield products and services, metals, electric and natural gas transmission and distribution, mining and forestry equipment and services, software, pulp and paper, general industrial manufacturing and various chemical products.
+Paul has received U.S. and foreign antitrust clearances across a wide variety of industries, including media and e-commerce, oilfield products and services, metals, electric and natural gas transmission and distribution, mining and forestry equipment and services, software, pulp and paper, general industrial manufacturing and various chemical products.

 In addition, he serves as Antitrust Compliance Officer for the National Association of Music Merchants (NAMM), a 9,000+ member association of manufacturers, retailers and distributors of musical instruments and products, under the terms of a settlement agreement with the Federal Trade Commission.